 Schizophrenia is mentioned in the book.
 It worries me when neuroscientists try to explain conditions such as schizophrenia in terms of neurological processes.
 Having experienced psychosis, I know that there is a deeply spiritual aspect to mental illness that cannot be explained by looking at brains, which are just a small physical part of what makes up a whole person.
 I am convinced that there is a God who acts through human beings, who creates and sustains us, and who directs our every experience.
 Because of God, our individual consciousness is an expression of an infinite power who permeates the cosmos and is the life force in all life.
 Therefore we will never understand human beings by looking at brains.

-The conceptual confusion by which neuroscientists incorrectly attribute certain abilities to the human brain stems from a misunderstanding about what constitutes a person.
+The conceptual confusion of neuroscientists incorrectly attributing certain abilities to the human brain stems from a misunderstanding about what constitutes a person.
 Bennett and Hacker are quite right to highlight this confusion, but they could have gone even further and explored in greater depth what does constitute a person.
 By exploring and explaining what a human being is, they might have strengthened their argument.
 I don’t believe Dennett and Searle produced impressive counter-arguments, though their rebuttals are thoughtful and often well expressed.

 In conclusion, Neuroscience and Philosophy takes an interesting look at a discussion which is of central importance to contemporary science.
 It is written using the language of specialists, but addresses subjects that are relevant to everyone – in particular how the human self is to be understood.
 I will return the book to my bookshelf with a nagging frustration, as I wonder for how long neuroscientists will continue to examine the brain in an attempt to answer questions that examining the brain cannot answer.

-For a more in depth look at my views regarding how God relates to the human self, you can read my articles on Free Will or The Reason Why We Suffer, or you can order a copy of my book The Philosophy of a Mad Man.
+For a more in depth look at my views regarding how God relates to the human self, you can read my articles on Free Will and The Reason Why We Suffer, or you can order a copy of my book The Philosophy of a Mad Man.
+Thank you for reading!